When it comes to the "1099 vs. W2" debate, it can be tough for both workers and companies to choose which route to take.

 Compensation is more than just salary and bonuses.
 There are a number of benefits and perks that make some companies more enticing than others.

-For many, this is an answer to the prayer of being able to work in their pajamas.
-For others, it’s an adjustment to working outside of a structured environment.
+For some, it's a sigh of relief to be able to work in their pajamas.
+For others, it’s a painful adjustment to working outside of a structured environment.

 For many professionals, work and life no longer fit into structured time segments.
 And usually, it’s work seeping into our personal lives.